-A simple example that visualises the cosmopolitanism of the Indian Constitution would be the judicial interpretations of the Supreme Court, which often takes recourse to international jurisprudence to 'rightly' interpret the Indian constitutional provisions - for instance, Munn vs Illinois to expand the fringes of Article 21 to read 'life' as 'human-like existence', the Convention on Elimination of All Forms of Discrimination Against Women (CEDAW) to fabricate the coveted Vishaka guidelines, and the subtle references to the United Nations Declaration of Human Rights and the International Covenant on Civil and Political Rights while delivering Hadiya judgement [Shafin Jahan vs. Ashokan KM13] or striking down Sec.
-377 [Navtej Singh Johar vs. Union of India14].
-It is an ecstasy to see how the Indian constitutional law deliquescence with international jurisprudence - with both reinforcing each other as inseparable parts of the same whole - descending into a composing oblivious trance, thus proving the arguments of Pratap Bhanu Mehta and Madhav Khosla.
+A simple example that visualises the cosmopolitanism of the Indian Constitution would be the judicial interpretations of the Supreme Court, which often takes recourse to international jurisprudence to 'rightly' interpret the Indian constitutional provisions - for instance, Munn vs Illinois to expand the fringes of Article 21 to read 'life' as 'human-like existence', the Convention on Elimination of All Forms of Discrimination Against Women (CEDAW) to fabricate the coveted Vishaka guidelines, and the subtle references to the United Nations Declaration of Human Rights and the International Covenant on Civil and Political Rights while delivering Hadiya judgement (Shafin Jahan vs. Ashokan KM) or striking down Section 377 (Navtej Singh Johar vs. Union of India).
+It is an ecstasy to see how the Indian constitutional law deliquesces with international jurisprudence - with both reinforcing each other as inseparable parts of the same whole, descending into a composing oblivious trance, thus proving the arguments of Mehta and Khosla (2016).

-On similar lines, Julian Ku and John Yoo15 expand upon Anne-Marie Slaughter's16 concept of 'new sovereignty' through 'a transnational network of government officials' by adding:
+On similar lines, Julian Ku and John Yoo (2013) expand upon Anne-Marie Slaughter's (2005) concept of 'new sovereignty' through 'a transnational network of government officials' by adding:

 "...
-Judges on some national courts increasingly... cite precedents from other countries and international tribunals, stitching together, in countries that respect international law, something like a transnational body of law in discrete areas..."
+Judges on some national courts increasingly... cite precedents from other countries and international tribunals, stitching together, in countries that respect international law, something like a transnational body of law in discrete areas..." (p.
+210).

-However, Ku and Yoo present it as evidence of eroding state sovereignty in the era of globalisation, by antagonising international jurisprudence vis-à-vis domestic constitutional law and legal structure.
+However, Ku and Yoo (2013) present it as evidence of eroding state sovereignty in the era of globalisation, by antagonising international jurisprudence vis-à-vis domestic constitutional law and legal structure.
 So, it becomes imperative to question whether the 'sovereignty' of the Indian state is under any kind of threat from this 'transnational body of law', especially since we've seen some instances where the Supreme Court interpreted the Indian Constitution from the light of extra-territorial jurisprudence.
-As I argued before, backed by the observations of Pratap Bhanu Mehta and Madhav Khosla, the proper way to interpret Indian Constitution is by situating it in the crossroads of international constitutional law and jurisprudence - it is not something that compromises with the constitutional value of sovereignty, but when read with Article 51(c) (respect for international law) and the cosmopolitan nature of the text, mirrors the very nature of the Indian society itself - "Whatever is here, may be found elsewhere; what is not, cannot be found anywhere else" Mahabharata (18:56-33) - in simple words, 'India is the microcosm of the universe'.
+As I argued before, backed by the observations of Mehta and Khosla (2016), the proper way to interpret Indian Constitution is by situating it in the crossroads of international constitutional law and jurisprudence - it is not something that compromises with the constitutional value of sovereignty, but when read with Article 51(c) (respect for international law) and the cosmopolitan nature of the text, mirrors the very nature of the Indian society itself - "Whatever is here, may be found elsewhere; what is not, cannot be found anywhere else" Mahabharata (18:56-33) - in simple words, 'India is the microcosm of the universe'.

+In sum, rather than being a text for Indians, the Constitution is a text for India - and India being essentially universalistic, makes the text cosmopolitan.
 Thus, any claims of the Constitution of India being overly descriptive for 'mediocre Indians' to read and understand occludes the very cosmopolitan nature of this text, as any such claim bases itself upon the presumption that the text is narrowly local, ignoring the universalist elements that flood its spirit.